atomix/atomix/README.md

 ```

 # Serialization
-CopyCat provides a pluggable serialization API that allows users to control how log
+Copycat provides a pluggable serialization API that allows users to control how log
 entries are serialized to the log.
-CopyCat provides two serializer implementations, one
+Copycat provides two serializer implementations, one
 using the core Java serialization mechanism, and one [Jackson](http://jackson.codehaus.org/)
 based serializer (the default).
 To configure the serializer in use, add a file to the classpath
 at `META-INF/services/net/kuujo/copycat/Serializer` containing the serializer factory class name: